devmedeiros/devmedeiros/README.md

 ## Hello, my name is Jaqueline Souza Medeiros :space_invader:

 I’m a 25 years old Statistician who graduated from the Federal University of Goiás in Brazil.
-Currently, I'm specializing in Data Science.

 I tend to have an easier time learning while doing.
 So I'm writing a blog where I'll be documenting everything that I'm studying.
 My main interests are R, Python, NLP, ML, and Simulation.

 You can find me at: